Chronos (character): David Clinton

+Chronos comes close to deducing the Atom's secret identity when he realizes that Atom attacked him soon after Ray Palmer saw him.
+He succeeds in capturing the Atom and placing him inside a watch, which Atom escapes from.
+Chronos next tries to steal a collection of historic Hungarian clocks which each had a gem hidden inside, but is again defeated.
+Over time, Chronos develops a variety of time-based weapons.

-In pre-Crisis continuity, Chronos was a member of the Crime Champions, a trio of Earth-One villains who teamed up with a trio of Earth-Two villains to commit robberies, then escape to the other world using a vibratory device the Fiddler accidentally discovered.
-Chronos is able to escape Wonder Woman, Batman and Green Lantern after stealing a million dollars from the Powers City Bank.
-When the Earth-Two Crime Champions impersonate the Earth-One Crime Champions, the Icicle impersonates Chronos with the help of the Wizard's Tibetan magic, and fought Batman, Wonder Woman and Green Lantern, making them touch rubber, animal, and glass as part of a spell to trap the JLA.
-On Earth-Two, Chronos tries to steal a rare clock from a lighthouse, and uses his vibratory watch to put Aquaman into a coma, but Superman is able to revive Aquaman and captures Chronos, crushing his watch.
+In pre-Crisis continuity, Chronos is a member of the Crime Champions, an alliance of villains from Earth-One and Earth-Two.
+When the Earth-Two Crime Champions impersonate the Earth-One Crime Champions, Icicle impersonates Chronos with the help of Wizard's magic, and battles Batman, Wonder Woman and Green Lantern.
+On Earth-Two, Chronos tries to steal a rare clock from a lighthouse and uses his vibratory watch to put Aquaman into a coma, but Superman revives Aquaman and captures Chronos, crushing his watch.
 The JLA and JSA are captured again and magically placed in cages in space, but with the aid of the Green Lanterns escape and return to Earth.
-Chronos tries to help the Fiddler find an Earth-3 with his chronological knowledge, but is defeated by the Martian Manhunter and Black Canary.
+Chronos tries to help the Fiddler find an Earth-3 with his chronological knowledge, but is defeated by Martian Manhunter and Black Canary.

-Chronos eventually stopped stealing for his own gain and began stealing to finance his time research.
-The Atom had always thwarted Chronos, but he had decided to turn his back on humanity and had retreated to a peaceful seclusion with a group of six-inch tall aliens in the Amazonian jungle.
-Chronos had more success without the Atom, but he brought himself to the attention of Blue Beetle (Ted Kord).
-Clinton's niece Angie was Kord's secretary, and Chronos used her apartment as a hideout against her wishes.
-He also fought the Beetle during Darkseid's anti-hero riots.
-When Chronos met Kord again, it was because he had shunted the entire city of Chicago onto a "time siding" so he could help himself to vast mineral deposits that were there before the city was built.
-During that struggle against Kord, Chronos was hurled 100 million years into the past where he encountered a time-lost Captain Atom.
-He later met a time traveling Superman who Chronos manipulated into helping him get home.